-The Maton Model Context Protocol server enables integration with Maton APIs through function calling.
-It provides a protocol that supports various apps and actions for interacting with different Maton services.
+Maton Model Context Protocol (MCP) server enables integration with Maton APIs through function calling.
+This protocol supports various applications and actions for interacting with different Maton services, providing a streamlined way to connect with platforms like HubSpot, Google Workspace, Salesforce, and many others.

-To run the Maton MCP server with the API agent, use:
+You can run the Maton MCP server using npx with either the API Agent or API Action approach.

 npx -y @maton/mcp hubspot --agent --api-key=YOUR_MATON_API_KEY